INRIA/scikit-learn-mooc/jupyter-book/concluding_remarks.md

 - Unsupervised learning
     - Finding order and structure in the data, for instance to group samples, or to transform features
     - Particularly useful because it does not need labels
-    - But given labels, supervised learning not unsupervised learning, is more likely to recover the link
+    - But given labels, supervised learning not unsupervised learning, is more likely to recover the link between data and labels

 - Model inspection
     - Understanding what drives a prediction